daniel-furman/ensemble-climate-projections/README.md

 ### Data

 ---
-Data is housed in its own [GitHub repository](https://github.com/daniel-furman/xantusia-data).
+All data required for the analyses is contained in a separate [GitHub repository](https://github.com/daniel-furman/xantusia-data).
 Climate data obtained from [Worldclim version 2](https://www.worldclim.org/) and presence data from GBIF.
 Future climate forecasts obtained from [CMIP6](https://www.worldclim.org/data/cmip6/cmip6_clim2.5m.html), while the train_tifs represent near current conditions, averaged from 1970-2000.
 The raster data are on a 2.5x2.5 minutes grid and have the following extent: (-125.0208, -92.00083, 20, 46.9975).

 ### Abstract